hyperbolus/hype/README.md

 Whether you're a game dev or community leader, reach out to see if Hype would be a good fit for your community

 # Contributing
-We are currently not accepting code contributions, although you can still request features and report bugs
+We are currently not accepting code contributions, although you can still request features and report bugs in the [Discord](https://discord.gg/JJc8nndmFE)

 # License
 Hype is licensed under the AGPL-3.0